Essenceia/essenceia.github.io/content/projects/blake2.md

 {{< github repo="essenceia/blake2" >}}

 # `BLAKE2`

-BLAKE2 is specified in [RFC7693](https://tools.ietf.org/html/rfc7693) and its is a function takes plaintext data, breaks it down into `32` or `64` byte blocks and produces a `hash` of `16` or `32` bytes for each block.
+BLAKE2 is specified in the [RFC7693](https://tools.ietf.org/html/rfc7693).

+The algorithm receives plaintext data, breaks it down into blocks of `32` or `64` bytes and produces a `hash` of `16` or `32` bytes for each block.

 In practice `BLAKE2` is used in different applications from password hashing to proof of work